Copyright © 2023 KVMGalore® - All rights reserved.

 IP-based HDMI, USB and audio extenders, switches or matrixes

-fanless and small form factor, with optional power sources
+fanless and small form factor, with a variety of available power sources

 • Uses IP technology over standard CATx network cable